What is the Statute of Limitations in the Vaccine Program?

 The United States Department of Health and Human Services administers the Vaccine Program.
 The United States Department of Justice represents the Department of Health and Human Services in defending all claims.

 All claims are presided over by the Office of Special Masters, within the United States Court of Federal Claims.
 The Court has eight (8) special masters who specialize in vaccine injury claims.
-A special master is assigned to each case and determines the outcome of a claim in the event that it proceeds to a hearing.
+A special master is assigned to each case and determines the outcome of a claim in the event that that parties cannot informally resolve the claim.

 How many claims have been filed in the Vaccine Program?